mapping-commons/rda-fair-mappings/src/docs/model.md

 #### Mapping Set

-A **mapping set** is a type of mapping specification that groups related mapping relationships together, typically for a specific purpose or representing mappings between two particular sources.
+A **mapping set** is a type of mapping specification that groups predicate-based mapping relationships together, typically in the form of subject, (mapping) predicate, object triples along with additional metadata.
 A mapping set is often the unit of publication and sharing.

 A mapping set: